kaleem-peeroo/AutoPerf/README.md

     10. Get end timestamp.
     11. Find row in ESS for that test.
     12. Record end timestamp into ESS.
+    13. Create directory for test.
+    14. Move pub.csv and sub_n.csv files to directory.
+    15. If last 15 tests have failed:
+        - Stop program.
+5. Compress experiment folder.

 # Configuration